Wildfires outside L.A. threaten homes, spare Reagan library

 Within minutes, a fire crew arrived to help Rivera and her boyfriend protect their home.

-The brush fire broke out before dawn between the cities of Simi Valley and Moorpark north of Los Angeles and exploded to more than 1,300 acres (526 hectares), Ventura County officials said.
+The brush fire broke out before dawn between the cities of Simi Valley and Moorpark north of Los Angeles and exploded to nearly 1,500 acres (600 hectares), Ventura County officials said.
 About 7,000 homes, or around 26,000 people, were ordered evacuated, authorities said.

 Wind gusts up to 68 mph (109 kph) were reported in the area, forecasters said.
 Other spots in Southern California were buffeted by even stronger winds.
 The gusts knocked over a truck on a freeway in Fontana.